ramgovind12/Music-Recommendation-System/README.md

 - Streamlit: A user-friendly web app framework for creating interactive and visually appealing interfaces.
 - Pandas: Data manipulation library for handling and processing datasets.
 - Scikit-learn: A machine learning library used for implementing collaborative filtering.
-- GitHub: The platform hosting this project's repository and codebase.

 ## Usage